kimjoar/ttm4165/Sammendrag.markdown

   * Metcalf's law: Value of communications network is quadratic in the number of subscribers in the network.
   * Reed's law: Value of the network is 2^N (exponential) since this is the number of groups that can be formed in the network.
 The capability of forming groups with different purposes and scopes may be the most important aspect of some networks.
 * Churning rate: Net number of customers that A looses to or captures from B.
 * Winner-takes-all market.
 Usually there it not place for more than one of these products in the market (e.g. VHS vs Beta).
-(Market with positive feedback there two providers A and B are offering the same (or substitutable) product, and customers may churn.)
+Market with positive feedback there two providers A and B are offering the same (or substitutable) product, and customers may churn.
+* The rules of positive feedback imply that it is much harder to recoup a market than to hold on to it in the first place.

 Lock-in
 -------

 * Winner-takes-all.
 * Det koster kunder å skifte leverandør
-* Det kost ny leverandør å kapre kunden fra andre
+* Det koster ny leverandør å kapre kunden fra andre
 * Customer lock-in is the norm in the information economy.
 * Switching costs must be evaluated relative to revenues on a per-customer basis.
 * Anyone who makes investments that are specific to a particular supplier, customer, or partner is subject to lock-in for the economic lifetime of those investments.